docker/docs/compose/environment-variables/envvars-precedence.md

 - /compose/envvars-precedence/
 ---

-This page contains information on how interpolation works when using environment variables in Compose.

 When you set the same environment variable in multiple files, there’s a precedence rule used by Compose.
 It aims to resolve the value for the variable in question.

+This page contains information on the level of precedence each method of substituting environmental variables takes.

 The order of precedence is as follows:
 1. Passed from the command line [`docker compose run --env <KEY[=[VAL]]>`](../../engine/reference/commandline/compose_run/#options).